Today is the fourth anniversary of the inauguration of TEXRail service.

 The lodge building and McDonald are included in a mural depicting African-American history in Fort Worth by artist Paula Blincoe Collins.
-The mural is on an outside wall of the ITC.
+The mural is on an outside wall of Central Station.

 .8.
 As the train crosses East 8th Street, on your left the big red building (1910) once housed the wholesale hardware company of Charles E. Nash.

 .8.
 And on your right down East 8th Street is the building that housed King Candy Company.